-SCHEDULE 2: DUTIES
+SCHEDULE 1: DUTIES

-30. SCHEDULE OF DUTIES
+21. SCHEDULE OF DUTIES

-- 30.1 All academic staff report to the Vice-Chancellor through the Provost, Dean of faculty and Head of School, Department or Centre, as the case may be. - 30.2 Academic staff in the grades of Lecturer, Senior Lecturer, Associate Professor and Professor are employed to: - a) engage in research and publication within the field of their appointment; - b) conduct research-informed teaching in accordance with their share of the department, school or centre's teaching programme; - c) engage in service to the department, faculty, University, discipline and/or community which is related to the employee's employment. - Academic staff in the grade of Professional Teaching Fellow carry out all teaching activities in collaboration with a research active academic colleague who actively participates in the University processes of curriculum and assessment design and course review.
+- 21.1 All academic staff report to the Vice-Chancellor through the Provost, Dean of faculty and Head of School, Department or Centre, as the case may be. - 21.2 Academic staff in the grades of Lecturer, Senior Lecturer, Associate Professor and Professor are employed to: - (a) engage in research and publication within the field of their appointment; - (b) conduct research-informed teaching in accordance with their share of the department, school or centre's teaching programme; - (c) engage in service to the department, faculty, University, discipline and/or community which is related to the employee's employment. - 21.3 Academic staff in the grade of Professional Teaching Fellow carry out all teaching activities in collaboration with a research active academic colleague who actively participates in the University processes of curriculum and assessment design and course review.
 Staff at the level of PTF4 may act as course directors.
 The duties of Professional Teaching Fellows do not include research.
-The key duties of Professional Teaching Fellows are outlined as follows: - a) conduct research-informed teaching in accordance with their share of the Department, School or Centre's teaching programme; - b) engage in service to the department, faculty, University, discipline and/or community which is related to the employee's employment. - 30.4 Teaching includes: - a) contribution to creating and maintaining an outstanding teaching and learning environment - b) course development - c) conduct of tutorials - d) development of course materials - e) preparation and delivery of lectures and seminars - f) preparation and delivery of practical classes, demonstrations and workshops - g) preparation and delivery of assessment activities - h) marking according to the assessment processes determined by the academic colleague responsible for the course - i) application of professional skills and innovation to teaching - j) responding to student feedback - k) academic and pastoral contact with individual students - 1) preparation and delivery of practical classes, demonstrations and workshops - m) contribution to student equity activities and initiatives - 30.5 Service includes: - a) leadership - b) administrative tasks associated with teaching - c) meetings and committee work - d) contributions to Equal Employment Opportunities - e) contributions to the University's obligations under the Treaty of Waitangi - f) contributions to the discipline or the community - 30.6 A Professor who holds a Chair within a school/department may be asked from time to time to undertake the duties of acting academic head.
-All Professors are eligible to serve (and may be required to serve) a term as academic head to which they are appointed notwithstanding that they may have already served one or more such terms. - 30.7 Research Fellows and Senior Research Fellows are employed to plan, supervise and conduct research.
-In terms of Schedule Two, they shall be treated as Lecturers and Senior Lecturers respectively although the employer may promote Senior Research Fellows to the pay grade of Associate Professor.
+The key duties of Professional Teaching Fellows are outlined as follows: - (a) conduct research-informed teaching in accordance with their share of the Department, School or Centre's teaching programme; - (b) engage in service to the department, faculty, University, discipline and/or community which is related to the employee's employment. - 21.4 Academic staff in the grade of Senior Tutor are employed to: - (a) conduct research-informed teaching in accordance with their share of the department, school or centre's teaching programme; - (b) engage in service to the department, faculty, University, discipline and/or community which is related to the employee's employment; - (c) where a research component has been agreed, engage in research and publication within the field of their appointment. - 21.5 Academic staff in the grade of Tutor are employed to: - (a) participate in teaching activities such as tutorials, provide assistance with the organisation and delivery of large classes, undertake laboratory, studio or field work supervision and instruction, be available for student consultation, mark course assignments, etc. They may give the occasional lecture but are not expected to have full course control or to give the majority of lectures in a given course - (b) contribute and support certain University-wide administrative functions such as student orientations. - 21.6 Teaching includes: - (a) contribution to creating and maintaining an outstanding teaching and learning environment - (b) course development - (c) conduct of tutorials - (d) development of course materials - (e) preparation and delivery of lectures and seminars - (f) preparation and delivery of practical classes, demonstrations and workshops - (g) preparation and delivery of assessment activities - (h) marking according to the assessment processes determined by the academic colleague responsible for the course - (i) application of professional skills and innovation to teaching - (j) responding to student feedback - (k) academic and pastoral contact with individual students - (I) preparation and delivery of practical classes, demonstrations and workshops - (m) contribution to student equity activities and initiatives - Service includes: